Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 				matrix corresponds to a ToA value.
 The columns
 				are:
 				0: The revolution number
-				1: The zero crossing time at the start of the revolution
+				1: The zero-crossing time at the start of the revolution
-				2: The zero crossing time at the end of the revolution
+				2: The zero-crossing time at the end of the revolution
 				3: The angular velocity of the revolution
 				4: The ToA
 				5: The AoA of the ToA value